Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 Cost Winner: Depends on Usage Pattern

-AgentCore Runtime wins when:
+AgentCore wins when:

-- Sporadic traffic with periods of zero requests
+- Bursty traffic with idle periods

 ECS Fargate wins when: